-The German Ageing Survey (DEAS) is a nationally representative cross-sectional and longitudinal survey of people in the second half of life (i.e., aged 40 years and older).
-DEAS is funded by the Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth (BMBFSFJ).
+The German Ageing Survey (DEAS) is a nationally representative survey of people in the second half of life, i.e. adults aged 40 and over in Germany.
+DEAS combines both a cross-sectional perspective (a snapshot at a given point in time) and a longitudinal panel design (tracking developments over time).
+It is funded by the Federal Ministry of Education, Family Affairs, Senior Citizens, Women and Youth (BMBFSFJ).

-Its comprehensive study of midlife and older adults provides microdata that can be used both for social and behavioural science research and for social reporting.
-DEAS data thus form an information base for political decision-makers, the interested public, and the scientific community.
+DEAS provides microdata (individual-level survey data) that can be used for social and behavioural science research as well as for social reporting.
+The data help to better understand living conditions and life-course developments in midlife and older age and serve as an information base for research, the public, and policy-makers.

-Further information on DEAS, data use, and FDZ services can be found on the DZA website under “Research Data Centre – German Ageing Survey”.
+Further information on DEAS, data use, and the services of the Research Data Centre is available on the DZA website under “Research Data Centre – German Ageing Survey”.

 The German Survey on Volunteering (FWS) is a representative survey on voluntary engagement in Germany, targeting people aged 14 years and older.
 The 1999, 2004 and 2009 surveys were carried out by TNS Infratest.
 From 2011 to 2021, scientific leadership of the FWS was held by the German Centre of Gerontology (DZA).